Priez211/Group-D-2025/RAILWAY_DEPLOYMENT.md

    - `SECRET_KEY` - A secure random string
    - `DEBUG` - Set to 'False'
    - `ALLOWED_HOSTS` - This should include `*.up.railway.app` (this is already set in settings.py)

-## Step 4: Add PostgreSQL Database
-1. In your project dashboard, click "New"
-2. Select "Database"
-3. Choose "PostgreSQL"
-4. Railway will automatically set the `DATABASE_URL` environment variable

 ## Step 5: Deploy and Run Migrations
 1. The backend service will automatically use the DATABASE_URL environment variable